yunusemrekayaoglu/sentiment_analysis/README.md

-# Extracting Data from Hepsiburada E-commerce Website for Sentiment Analysis
+# Extracting Data from E-commerce Website for Sentiment Analysis

 ## 1. Data Extraction